stark1tty/awesome-PhD/README.md

 - [GIMP](https://www.gimp.org/): GIMP is a cross-platform image editor available for GNU/Linux, macOS, Windows and more operating systems.
 Comparable to Adobe Photoshop.
 - [IMAGEJ](https://imagej.net/): ImageJ is a Java-based image processing program developed at the National Institutes of Health and the Laboratory for Optical and Computational Instrumentation (LOCI, University of Wisconsin).
 Custom acquisition, analysis and processing plugins can be developed using ImageJ's built-in editor and a Java compiler.
 User-written plugins make it possible to solve many image processing and analysis problems, from three-dimensional live-cell imaging to radiological image processing, multiple imaging system data comparisons to automated hematology systems.
 ImageJ's plugin architecture and built-in development environment has made it a popular platform for teaching image processing.
 - [INKSCAPE](https://inkscape.org/): Inkscape is a Free and open source vector graphics editor for GNU/Linux, Windows and macOS.
 It offers a rich set of features and is widely used for both artistic and technical illustrations such as cartoons, clip art, logos, typography, diagramming and flowcharting.
 It uses vector graphics to allow for sharp printouts and renderings at unlimited resolution and is not bound to a fixed number of pixels like raster graphics.
 Inkscape uses the standardized SVG file format as its main format, which is supported by many other applications including web browsers.
 It is comparable to Adobe Illustrator.
-- [KRITA](https://krita.org/en/): Krita is a professional FREE and open source painting program.
+- [KRITA](https://krita.org/en/): Krita is a professional, free, and open source painting program.
 It is made by artists that want to see affordable art tools for everyone.
 Comparable to Photoshop.

+#### LaTeX
+- [LATEX2PNG](https://latex2png.com/): A tool that digitises LaTeX code into a png imgae.

 #### Maps
 - [AWESOME HISTORICAL MAPS](https://github.com/stark1tty/Awesome-Historic_al-Maps/): Meta guidance, tools, repositories, databases, search engines, and online resources for the exploration of Historic(al) Maps (pre-1950).